n-hossain/semeval-2020-task-7-humicroedit/README.md

 # Baseline and Evaluation scripts for SemEval 2020 Task 7
 Join our task mailing list: <a href="mailto:funny-headlines-semeval-2020-organizers@googlegroups.com">funny-headlines-semeval-2020-organizers@googlegroups.com</a>

-The goal of this <a href="provide link to task">shared task</a> is to assess humor in news headlines that have been modified using short edits to make them funny.
+The goal of this <a href="https://competitions.codalab.org/competitions/23212">shared task</a> is to assess humor in news headlines that have been modified using short edits to make them funny.
 There are two subtasks:

 * Sub-task 1 (Regression): Here the goal is to assign a funniness grade to an edited headline on a 0-3 funniness scale.